Step Back in Time Shop is open!

 Due to CoViD-19, our annual Ice Cream Social and Auction was cancelled.
 We invite you to grab a bowl of ice cream and join as we conduct monthly online auctions this fall.
 The purpose of the auction is to raise funds to help with the costs of restoring the old bank building in town.

-The next auction is Thursday, October 22nd at 7:00 pm.
-Items for the October auction will be posted on Tuesday evening, October 20th.
+The next auction is Thursday, November 19th at 7:00 pm.
+Items for the November auction will be posted on Tuesday evening before the auction.
 You may begin bidding on Tuesday evening by placing your bid in the comments area below the picture of each item on which you are bidding.
-The highest bid will be the starting bid on Thursday evening, the 22nd.
-Check out the items up for bid beginning with Item #31 on the RBS Heritage Museum Facebook page.
+The highest bid will be the starting bid on Thursday evening, the 19th.
+Check out the items up for bid beginning with Item #41 on the RBS Heritage Museum Facebook page.

 Vision 2020 cares about our community.